 Ohio Dominican- General Biology I (3-credit course, approx. 25 students) and Ohio University, Chillicothe, Introductory Biology (3-credit course, approx. 10 students)

 Instruct, schedule and prepare lecture sections on the topics of cell and molecular biology, ecology, evolution, and anatomy and physiology.

 2016-2017 Lab Coordinator and Instructor

-Ohio University- Introductory Biology (1-credit course, approx. 700 students)
+Ohio University- Introductory Biology Laboratory (1-credit course, approx. 700 students)

 Instruct, coordinate, oversee, schedule, and prepare 32 lab sections with 24 teaching assistants (TAs), and 5-6 lecturers.
 Edit, revise, write and teach cellular, molecular, organismal anatomy, ecological, and evolutionary lab methods.
 (In total I have designed and executed 5 entire labs, and created a lab manual for use in BIOS 1715.)
 Coordinate between lab and lecture.
 Train, supervise, mentor, and evaluate Teaching Assistants.
 Prep, organize, and conduct weekly meetings with Teaching Assistants.
 Reasonable for safety compliance (Intro Bio personnel and students).